 The grasshopper is a really curious beast.
 It’s pretty easy to assume that they all look the same, and that they all do the same thing!
-However, did you know that there are actually thousands of grasshopper species out there?
+However, did you know that there are actually thousands of grasshopper species?
 Did you also know that they can live all over the world, and are seen as major pests for crop growers?
 They can even live out in jungles, too!
-Is there a minibeast out there which is quite as proficient at leaping around, or vacuuming up crops?
-Maybe not.

 If you’re fascinated by all kinds of bugs and creepy crawlies, then you’re going to want to know more about the grasshopper.
-Let’s take a look at interesting facts about grasshoppers!
+Let’s take a look at these fun facts about grasshoppers!

 There are actually more than 11,000 different grasshopper species from all over the world!

 They are part of the Orthoptera order.
 As you can imagine, there are many, many more critters and creatures which fall into this order!

 Locusts are commonly confused with other critters, but they are actually types of grasshopper all on their own.

 It’s thought that the grasshopper is able to eat up to half their body weight each day.